Cimpress-MCP/Tiger-Stripes/README.md

-# Tiger.Lambda
+# Tiger.Stripes

 ## What It Is

-Tiger.Lambda is a .NET library for simplifying the configuration and development of AWS Lambda Functions written in C#.
+Tiger.Stripes is a .NET library for simplifying the configuration and development of AWS Lambda Functions written in C# and compiled to NativeAOT.
 It provides a common host allowing for configuration and dependency injection nearly identical to that of ASP.NET Core.

 ## Why You Want It